k-specht/OGLBubbles/README.md

 Make sure that glfw3.dll is in the same directory as the executable, and the shaders folder is in the project directory.

-Start the executable file and use WASD to move the camera, and IJKL to move the light source.
+Start the executable file and use WASD to move the camera in world space, IJKL to move the light source, and the arrow keys to move the camera's viewport.

 Notes:
 ------------------------------------------------------------------------------------------------------------